How to Load a Configuration File

-The individual components of Nette are configured using configuration files.
+Individual Nette components are configured using configuration files.
 We will show how to load these files.

-If you are using the whole framework, there is no need to do anything else.
-In the project, you have a pre-prepared
+If you are using the entire framework, there is no need to do anything else.
+Your project has a prepared

-for the configuration files, and the application loader is responsible for
+directory for configuration files, and their loading is handled by the application loader.
+This article is for

-Configuration files are usually written in NEON and are best edited in editors with support for it.
+Configuration files are usually written in NEON format and are best edited in editors that support it.
 They can be thought of as instructions on how to create and configure objects.
-Thus, the result of loading a configuration will be a so-called factory, which is an object that will on demand create other objects you want to use.
+Thus, the result of loading a configuration will be a so-called factory, which is an object that creates on demand other objects you want to use.
 For example, a database connection, etc.

-Loading the configuration and creating the container is handled by the Nette\Bootstrap\Configurator class, so we'll
+Loading the configuration and creating the container is handled by the Nette\Bootstrap\Configurator class, so first,

 composer require nette/bootstrap